mahatah/KaliScripts/examples/networks/segmented/README.md

 ***
 ***
 ### Additional Pivoting Option via Reverse SSH Tunnel
 In some cases, you will want to have a socket opened on the Compromised Dual-Homed Host for your tools, such as CrackMapExec, Evil-WinRM, SQLMap, etc., to tunnel through.
 Doing so allows your local tools to work with proxychains to reach and target otherwise unreachable hosts on segmented networks.
-To make this socket, we can use the SSH client on the compromised host SSH into our Kali machine and open a socket locally (on Kali) that we can pivot through.
+To make this socket, we can use the SSH client on the compromised host to SSH into our Kali machine and open a socket locally (on Kali) that we can pivot through.

 Before continuing, first ensure you have proxychains4 setup:
 ```zsh